WSTE-DT: Subchannels

 The station's digital signal is multiplexed:

 Analog-to-digital conversion

-WSTE shut down its analog signal, over VHF channel 7, at noon on June 12, 2009, the official date in which full-power television stations in the United States transitioned from analog to digital broadcasts under federal mandate.
+WSTE shut down its analog signal, over VHF channel 7, at noon on June 12, 2009, the official date on which full-power television stations in the United States transitioned from analog to digital broadcasts under federal mandate.
 The station's digital signal relocated from its pre-transition VHF channel 8 to channel 7 for its post-transition operations.

 Transmitter facilities

 To effectively cover all of Puerto Rico, WSTE used booster-type translator facilities across the island prior to the analog shutdown.
 In order for this booster system to work without any interference, WSTE's main transmitter had to be kept silent.
 The Ponce area was thus served from an auxiliary station transmitting at 100 kW.
 WSTE now uses a five-site, digital distributed transmission system to cover the island as the booster system had done before it.